Project Management

 Keeping plans and projects aligned is an ongoing challenge in local government.
 Long-term plans, such as strategic plans, set direction; project management is where that direction is carried out.

-Effective government project management demonstrates alignment in four ways:
+Effective government project management demonstrates alignment in four key ways:

-- Connects projects all the way back to strategic goals, where relevant
+1. Connecting projects back to strategic goals, where relevant

-- More clearly shows the tie between project work and budget allocation
+4. Clearly showing the connection between project work and budget allocation

-This type of alignment gives cross-functional teams clearer direction, provides leadership with better visibility into resources, and the public has clearer context for why projects move forward.
+This type of alignment gives cross-functional teams clearer direction, provides leadership with better visibility into resources, and gives the public clearer context for why projects move forward.

 Example 2: City of High Point — Aligning Projects With Plans and Funding